“CONTINENTAL EUROPEAN DIVISION OF THE INTERNATIONAL ASSOCIATION FOR DENTAL RESEARCH ”,

 The notice convening the meeting is possible by letter, fax, electronic mail or some other communication way.

-The evocation mentions day, hour and place and contains the agenda.
+The summons mention day, hour and place and contains the agenda.

 The CED-IADR Board is conducted by the President.